MicrosoftDocs/sql-docs/docs/integration-services/load-data-to-from-excel-with-ssis.md

 -   **Worksheet.** To specify a worksheet, append the `$` character to the end of the sheet name and add delimiters around the string - for example, **[Sheet1$]**.
 Or, look for a name that ends with the `$` character in the list of existing tables and views.

--   **Named range.** To specify a named range, simply use the range name - for example, **MyDataRange**.
+-   **Named range.** To specify a named range, provide the range name - for example, **MyDataRange**.
 Or, look for a name that does not end with the `$` character in the list of existing tables and views.

 -   **Unnamed range.** To specify a range of cells that you haven't named, append the $ character to the end of the sheet name, add the range specification, and add delimiters around the string - for example, **[Sheet1$A1:B4]**.